For A Long-Awaited Break

 There’s always something new to discover in the Show-Me State.

-Kansas City, along the Kansas border, has jazz clubs, the National World War I Museum and the Nelson-Atkins Museum of Art, with giant shuttlecock sculptures on its lawn.
-As home of the Kansas City Royals baseball team and Kansas City Chiefs football team, the city is also widely known for its famous K.C.
+Home of the NFL Super Bowl winning team, The Chiefs, Kansas City has jazz clubs, the National World War I Museum and the Nelson-Atkins Museum of Art, with giant shuttlecock sculptures on its lawn.
+Also home of the Kansas City Royals baseball team, the city is also widely known for its famous K.C.
 BBQ flavors.
 The city’s signature food is served up at more than 100 barbecue establishments, each boasting a house specialty.
 Every year, Kansas City hosts the world’s largest barbecue competition of 600 teams, the American Royal Barbecue.
-Kansas City is home to more than 200 fountains—more than any other city in the world (except Rome.)
-From large and majestic to small and whimsical, discover waterworks dedicated to fallen firefighters, the city’s children, women’s leadership and more.
-KC’s most photographed fountain is the ornate J.C.
-Nichols Memorial, located near the Spanish-inspired Country Club Plaza.
-Walt Disney opened his first animation studio in Kansas City, Laugh-O-Gram Studio, where he fed a small rodent that became the inspiration for Mickey Mouse.
-Hallmark, the largest greeting card maker in the world, began in KC in 1910 when Joyce C. Hall started selling postcards out of shoeboxes at the local YMCA. > MORE
+Kansas City is home to more than 200 fountains—more than any other city in the world (except Rome.) > MORE

 On the east side of the state at the Illinois border, St. Louis is known for its 630-ft.
 Gateway Arch overlooking the Mississippi River.
 The Gateway Arch Museum is open after a complete restoration.
 Now, the sleeker, streamlined museum tells a more complete story of American history from a broader range of perspectives, with exhibits timelines going through 1965, when the arch was built, rather than simply talking about the 1800s.